rcdevs/owncloud_openotp_auth/README.md

 # Rcdevs Openotp

-RCDevs OpenOTP Plugin for OwnCould version 1.0.1 Copyright (c) 2010-2013 RCDevs SA, All rights reserved.
+RCDevs OpenOTP Plugin for OwnCloud version 1.1.0 Copyright (c) 2010-2016 RCDevs SA, All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License